Restoring Forest Park

 In 2014, FPC conducted vegetative monitoring in the Balch Creek Watershed.
 This involved random sampling and precise documentation of plant communities for the purpose of determining vegetation management activity effectiveness.
 Monitoring will help us understand what restoration techniques work best and areas that need more attention.

 As a part of the Greater Forest Park Conservation Initiative (GFPCI), the first large-scale invasive species removal project occurred in August of 2015.
-This area will be monitored to ensure our efforts are leading to the successful restoration of more than 200 acres in the Balch Creek Watershed.
+This area will be monitored to ensure our efforts are leading to the successful restoration of more than 250 acres in the Balch Creek Watershed.
+Invasive plant removal has continued in the Balch Creek area along with an additional site in the northern section of the park with treatments taking place in 2016 and 2017.

 To ensure all of our partners were using the same monitoring criteria, FPC worked with public and non-profit agencies to write a Unified Monitoring Protocol thanks to funding from Metro Regional Government.
 This document will help all of the groups working in the Greater Forest Park Ecosystem use the same monitoring protocols so we can all know which restoration techniques work best.